First Trade vs Twine, for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-First Trade has around 101 financial instruments while Twine allows you to trade around 101 available.
+First Trade has around 101 financial instruments whilst Twine has around 101 on their platform.

 First Trade and Twine Contact Details